Macron, Le Pen square off for decisive debate as vote looms - NewsBreak

 Both candidates need to broaden support before Sunday's vote.
 Many French, especially on the left, say they still don't know whether they will even go to the polls.

-Le Pen is expected to appeal to those who have anti-Macron feelings, criticize his record and present her populist platform as an alternative.
+Le Pen is expected to appeal to those who have anti-Macron feelings, criticize his record and present her nationalist, anti-immigration stance as an alternative.
 She also aims at demonstrating that she has the stature of a potential president, and at promoting what she says are realistic proposals.
-Among them are banning Muslim headscarves and scaling back relations with the European Union and NATO.

 Macron, meanwhile, will advocate his pro-European views as the way to make France stronger in the world.
 He will seek to convince leftist voters that his pro-business stance shouldn't deter them from choosing him.